MouteeSabouni/shop-sphere/README.md

 # Shop Sphere

 **Shop Sphere** is an online e-commerce website built to deliver a smooth and modern shopping experience.
-The platform is developed using Laravel and Tailwind CSS, offering a responsive interface with several advanced features.
+The platform is developed using Laravel, Livewire, JS, and Tailwind CSS, offering a responsive interface with several advanced features.

 ## Features